GioF71/portainer-systemd/README.md

 **Disclaimer**

-The simple scripts you can find on this repository have been created with the purpose to automate my own workflow.
-With multiple little servers around, every little thing that can be automated and saves me some time is helpful.
+The simple scripts you can find on this repository have been created with the purpose of automating my own workflow.
+With multiple little servers around, every little thing that can be automated and can save me some time is helpful.
 I hope this is helpful for you too.
 Feel free to contact me for issues, improvement requests, etc.